rparrett/taipo/README.md

 ## TODO

-- [ ] Yen text should be red when action panel item is disabled because we can't afford it
-- [ ] Action panel needs to get updated when money changes in case we can now afford something
 - [ ] Should we be running some systems on a fixed timestep?
 - [ ] Corpses should despawn after some time.
 - [ ] You should be able to type "tsuduku" on the game over screen to restart